Make a Dinner Date: Couple's Cooking Guide

 Ethnic Favorites – chicken curry, chicken and broccoli with garlic sauce, or beef with snow peas to name a few.
 Make these saucy restaurant-type meals at home, freeze, reheat and serve with instant rice.
 Or, "make" your own meals from Asian take-out: Order steamed chicken and mixed vegetables with the sauce on the side and then divide your order into several dinner-sized frozen meals.

 Lean Poultry or Beef Burgers – serve on a light roll or in a light pita and pair up with vegetable soup.
 I prefer to freeze the patties uncooked to retain their juiciness (you can freeze them cooked if you want, though).
 To defrost: Remove burgers from the freezer the night before you want to eat them, place them on a plate in the fridge on the lowest shelf to defrost.
 When you're ready for dinner, cook in a stovetop skillet.
-Try out many different flavors such as turkey-black bean burgers; beef burgers made with chopped onions, salsa and taco seasoning mix; or our popular feta-stuffed chicken burgers.
+Try out many different flavors such as turkey-black bean burgers; beef burgers made with chopped onions, salsa and taco seasoning mix; or our popular

 Stop Being a Slave to the Stove